THE SCORCH TRIALS (MAZE RUNNER 2)

-I was a fan of the first book (The Maze Runner) and I loved this one even more.
+I was a fan of the first book (The Maze Runner) and I loved The Scorch Trials even more.
 It’s one of those series that you read and totally immerse yourself in, but there’s a constant doubt in the back of your mind as to whether you (or the characters) are being tricked and misled.
 Nothing is as it seems … Or is it? … I love that uncertainty.

 Fresh from their escape from the Maze, the Gladers find themselves at the whim of WICKED once again.
 Were they ever free of them?
 (Read it to find out) In this book, snippets of information are slowly revealed, teasing us with clues about the bigger picture.
 Who is WICKED?
 Who is Thomas?
 Where did the Gladers come from?
 Why are they there?
 Did another team survive the maze?
 Every clue brings more questions, so if you like to be kept on your toes from one page to the next, then you’ll love the mystery in this one.

 Thomas is still the main guy, and just when he starts to relax because everything is going well, his mysterious mind link with Theresa from book 1 is suddenly broken.
 That’s when things start to go a little haywire and turn dangerous.
 Thomas is completely disheartened when he discovers that Theresa has vanished without a trace.
 He fears the worst.
 What’s happened to her?
 Is she still alive?
 And the fact that she’s been replaced by a new guy called, Aris, who can also talk to Thomas with his mind, is another great twist.